danielharrell/SumLect2015/Lost_Idea_LA.md

 a St. John's education from any education, or even from human experience as such.
-For isn't the distinction between experience and innocence, or experience and endurance, found exactly in the kind of learning, and living, that is necessarily one's own?
+For isn't the distinction between experience and innocence, or experience and endurance, found in just the kind of learning, and living, that is necessarily one's own?
 Or suppose we take our bearings from Socrates, and claim that St. John's will teach you intellectual courage: how to persevere in the pursuit of